 3. Enjoy the Sylvan Lake Shore Trail

-The Sunday Gulch trail begins on the Sylvan Lake Shore Trail.
-You will have to take the Sylvan Lake Shore Trail to the Sunday Gulch trial head.
+The Sunday Gulch trail starts on the Sylvan Lake Shore Trail.
+You will have to take the Sylvan Lake Trail to the Sunday Gulch trial head.

 The trail has beautiful views!
 This is a great option for families with younger children.